asiandevs/Game-Catalogue-PWA/part5_common_queries.md

 # Part 5: Common Queries (queries.sql)

 This file is part of the Full-Stack Annotated Study Guide: Game Catalogue PWA repository.
-It provides sample SQL queries for the game catalogue database.
-[Return to repository root](../).
+It provides sample SQL queries for the game catalogue database. [[Return to repository root](https://github.com/asiandevs/game-catalogue-pwa-guide/tree/main)].

 ## Detailed Explanation of 15 Sample Queries